 Carotid Artery Problems: Stroke

 In a healthy carotid artery, the inside of the artery wall is smooth and open.
 But health problems such as high blood pressure can damage the artery wall and make it rough.
-This allows plaque (fatty deposits) to build up in the artery wall.
-Blood clots may also form on the plaque.
-If pieces of plaque or blood clot (called emboli) break off, they can flow in the blood until they get stuck in a small blood vessel in the brain.
-This blocks blood flow to a portion of the brain, causing a stroke.
+This allows fatty deposits called plaque to build up in the artery wall.
+Blood clots called emboli may also form on the plaque.
+If pieces of plaque or emboli break off, they can flow in the blood until they get stuck in a small blood vessel in the brain.
+This blocks blood flow to a part of the brain causing a stroke.